 - 1. The graduate effectively communicates ideas and presents results using proper English grammar, vocabulary, and conventional scientific format in both written and oral formats. - 2.
 The graduate demonstrates comprehension of biological content knowledge from atoms to ecosystems through coursework. - 3.
-The graduate demonstrates the application of the process of science which is evidence-based and grounded in observation, experimentation, hypothesis testing and data visualization.
+The graduate demonstrates the application of science, evidence-based and grounded in observation, experimentation, hypothesis testing and data visualization.
+The graduate demonstrates the ethical use of

-- 4. The graduate demonstrates the ethical use of resources, data, and behavior. - 5.
+- resources, data, and behavior. - 4.
 The graduate demonstrates the ability to integrate content from math, chemistry, physics into biology.